 Getting Help for a Co-Occurring Disorder

-Co-occurring disorders include mood disorders and addiction.
+Co-occurring disorders include mood disorders and addiction and are referred to as dual diagnosis.
 In the past, you would first deal with the addiction and then later try to get help for depression.
-However, this setup doesn’t prove to work well.
+However, treating the conditions as two separate diagnoses results in less effective treatment outcomes.
 When you self-medicate, you’re still dealing with the reasons for using, which quickly sets you up for a relapse.

 That’s why our therapists help you deal with both conditions at the same time.
 Pharmacological support assists with the depression.
 Our experts conduct a thorough assessment to ensure that you receive targeted treatment.
 Next, we integrate interventions with other evidence-based modalities.

 - Cognitive-behavioral therapy that assists with the development of healthy patterns in thoughts, feelings, and actions

 - One-on-one talk therapy for substance abuse counseling as well as mood disorder recovery

 - Nutritional support for returning to health while also regaining your energy

 - 12 Step program participation, which introduces you to peer supports as well as relapse prevention planning